Okelm/okelm.github.io/content/blog/ramda/index.md

     : []
 ```

-You decide to ditch ternany operator by following your gut feeling, or strict enough configuration of linter, or maybe your coleague's advice during code review... anyways, now you use a bunch of if-else statements:
+You decide to ditch the ternary operator by following your gut feeling, or if the linter configuration was strict enough, or maybe because of your colleague's advice during code review... anyways, now you use a bunch of if-else statements:

 ```js
 export const enhanceFavoritesIfs = favs => {